Ed Stafford is an explorer, writer and filmmaker

-On the 9th August 2010, explorer Ed Stafford walked into the history books after completing the longest jungle expedition ever undertaken to become the first man to walk the length of the Amazon River.
+On the 9th August 2010, explorer Ed Stafford entered the history books.
+He completed the longest jungle expedition ever undertaken, becoming the first person to walk the entire length of the Amazon River.

-Previously thought of as an ‘impossible’ feat, Ed’s success in navigating the entire length of the 4000 mile River on foot from its source in Peru to the mouth of the river on the shores of Brazil proved once and for all that if you have a dream, and you have the determination to succeed then nothing is impossible.
+Previously, this feat was thought of as ‘impossible’.
+Ed’s success in walking the entire length of the 4000 mile River on foot from Peru to Brazil proved that if you have a dream, and you have the determination to succeed, then nothing is impossible.

-Stafford a former Captain in the Devon & Dorset’s Light Infantry regiment of the British Army, filmed and blogged his deadly journey along the longest river in the world.
+Stafford, a former Captain in the Devon & Dorset’s Light Infantry regiment of the British Army, filmed and blogged his dangerous journey along the longest river in the world.

-His epic adventure was picked up and followed in the United States by both CNN and ABC.
+His adventure was picked up and followed in the USA by CNN and ABC.
 CNN followed Ed and his assistant Cho’s final three weeks as they neared the close of their expedition.

-After 860 days of walking, Ed and Cho ran into the sea on Maruda Beach on 9th August 2010, their story made headline news around the globe featuring on every major news channel in the UK and United States.
+After 860 days of walking, on 9th August 2010, Ed and Cho ran into the sea on Maruda Beach.
+Their story was headline news around the globe.

 Ed’s mission to inspire was complete.
-His tale of true grit, bravery and determination to succeed against all odds has led to him being described by The Daily Mail as; ‘Britain’s most intrepid hero since Scott of the Antarctic’.
+His true grit, bravery and determination to succeed against all of the odds led to him being described in The Daily Mail as ‘Britain’s most intrepid hero since Scott of the Antarctic’.

-Ed’s Amazon adventure online drew in millions of viewers from around the globe and was described as one of the most dangerous and difficult expeditions ever undertaken.
+Ed’s Amazon adventure online drew in millions of viewers from around the globe.
+It has been described as one of the most dangerous and difficult expeditions ever undertaken.

-The 2 part documentary filmed and directed by Ed Stafford entitled ‘Walking The Amazon’ has been shown in over 100 countries around the world (including the United States) and the book of the same name has been sold around the world.
+The 2 part documentary filmed and directed by Ed Stafford entitled ‘Walking The Amazon’ has aired in over 100 countries.
+Furthermore, the book of the same name was published globally.
 Both provided an exciting and enthralling route for others into the Amazon jungle.

-On his journey, Ed Stafford encountered venomous snakes, severe floods, electric eels, jaguars and hostile local tribes, one of whom held him for questioning about the murder of one of their tribesman.
-The route was known for drug trafficking and terrorist activity and white people were feared.
+On his journey, Stafford encountered snakes, floods, electric eels, jaguars and hostile tribes, one of which held Ed for questioning about the murder of one of their tribesmen.
+Drug traffickers use the route, and the tribes fear white people.
 However, Ed’s humour and humility helped him to pass through these dangerous areas unscathed.

-Ed had to remain focused, strong and positive.
-He had to use his natural cunning, sense of humour and his innate ability to understand how to communicate with all the people he met along the way in order to both survive and to continue to the very end.
+Ed had to remain focused and positive.
+He had to use his sense of humour and his innate ability to understand how to communicate with the people he met along the way to both survive and to continue to the very end.

 Ed Stafford – Keynote Speaker: